Search results for

 Open Camera screenshot 2020

 Open Camera is one of the most popular camera apps for serious photographers.
-It includes the basic features like exposure control, white balance, ISO, focus, shutter speed, and support for RAW files.
-There’s also a timer, support for some external microphones, HDR, exposure bracketing, and more.
-The app is completely free, with no in-app purchases or advertising.
+It includes basic features like exposure control, white balance, ISO, focus, shutter speed, and support for RAW files.
+There’s also a timer, support for external microphones, HDR, exposure bracketing, and more.
+The app is entirely free, with no in-app purchases or advertising.
 It’s also completely open-source, which is always a plus.

 Pixtica